Active ownership: engagement and proxy voting

 For the wider purpose of steering the role of the Group as an active owner, we defined a comprehensive Group Active Ownership Framework, regulated by a Group Guideline document.

 The Active Ownership Group Guideline – Asset Owner defines the principles, main activities, and responsibilities leading the role of the Group as an active owner.
-In this role the Group, as a long-term liability-driven institutional investor and assets owner, has a fiduciary duty towards its stakeholders and takes action accordingly by (i) monitoring investee issuer companies, (ii) engaging them on financial and non-financial topics including ESG issues, and (iii) voting at general meetings and exercising the other rights attached to the securities, for the dissemination of best practices in terms of governance, professional ethics, social cohesion, environmental protection, digitalization, and response to market-wide and systemic risks scenarios.
+In this role the Group, as a long-term liability-driven institutional investor and assets owner, has a fiduciary duty towards its stakeholders and takes action accordingly by (i) monitoring investee issuer companies, (ii) engaging them on financial and non-financial topics including ESG issues, (iii) voting at general meetings and (iv) exercising the other rights attached to the securities (including rights of action), for the dissemination of best practices in terms of governance, professional ethics, social cohesion, environmental protection, digitalization, and response to market-wide and systemic risks scenarios.

 The Active Ownership Group Guideline has been drawn up in compliance with the obligations introduced by the Shareholder Rights Directive II as regards the engagement policy of institutional investors (Art.
 3g of Directive (EU) 2017/828 amending Directive 2007/36/EC), the Sustainability-related Disclosures in the Financial Services Sector (EU Regulation 2019/2088), and duly takes into account best practices from international standards to which the Group adheres.